ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 ## Next steps
 {: #automate-ase-sybase-standalone-vsi-next}

-Do not use the IBM Cloud Dashboard and user interface to modify your resources after they are created.
+Do not use the {{site.data.keyword.cloud_notm}} Dashboard and user interface to modify your resources after they are created.
 The Terraform scripts create a complete solution and selectively modifying resources with the user interface might cause unexpected results.

 If you need to remove the resources created with the automation for your SAP solution, go to your project folder and run `terraform destroy`.

+    ```
+    terraform destroy
+    # you will be asked for the following sensitive variables as a destroy confirmation phase:
+    'IBMCLOUD_API_KEY'  and  'ASE_MASTER_PASSWORD'.
+    ```

 ## Related information
 {: #automate-ase-sybase-standalone-vsi-related}